Friday, February 27, 2009

 How much obstetrics has changed over the last few years !
 It's now possible to diagnose fetal genetic diseases based on a blood sample from the mother !

 This report provides a comprehensive review of this exciting new technology, including the ethical, legal and social aspects.
-The possibility of this technique being used for social sex selection is also discussed; as are the mechanisms for regulating the use of this technology.

 Monday, February 16, 2009